 With number goals, like earnings, traffic, and subscribers, this is fairly easy to calculate.

 For example, this year my plan is to add an additional 100,000 people to my email list.
 This means that every month I should be adding 8,333 new subscribers.
 Broken down even further, that’s 1,923 per week, or about 274 per day.

 Because I keep a close eye on where my subscribers are coming from and conversion rates throughout my site, I can make improvements both in terms of getting more traffic to the site and conversation rates into my opt-in form to achieve this goal.

 The trick is when your goal isn’t necessarily numbers based, and for this type of goal I’d love to share a page out of The One Thing by Gary Kellar and Jay Papasan, titled Goal Setting to the Now.
-[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+[This link leads to Amazon.
+Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I love this exercise because it not only focuses on the goal that you have, but what ONE Thing you can do today to help move the needle.